tghamm/Anthropic.SDK/README.md

     Temperature = 1.0f,
 };

-var res = await client.CompleteAsync("Write a sonnet about the Statue of Liberty.
+var res = await client.GetResponseAsync("Write a sonnet about the Statue of Liberty.
 The response must include the word green.", options);

 Assert.IsTrue(res.Message.Text?.Contains("green") is true, res.Message.Text);